01.09.2015 by Charles Burns

 On the way he meets the world’s fastest silhouette artist, who challenges him to a duel of scissors!
 The journey takes him from a windswept seaside pier – on the north coast of Wales – to an Audi showroom in Houston, Texas, and finishes with an intriguing answer to his question

-The editing process culminated in a private screening of the still-unfinished film in my studio, to a select audience of artist friends.
+The editing process culminated in a private screening of the still-unfinished film in my studio, to a select audience of artistic friends which included Paul Daniels.
 This turned out to be an important final stage.
 They gave us some fairly direct feedback, which we took on board, and which resulted (I think) in a much better film.

 I am happy to report that the film is now finished and ready to show.